enigmosity/learn-aws/developer-associate/exam-questions.md

 - install the CloudWatch agent on the machine and then configure it to send the web server's logs to a central location in CloudWatch
 - using existing `PutMetricData API`, can publish Custom Metrics to a 1 second resolution.
 More immediate visibility and greater granularity into the state and performance of custom applications, like short lived spikes and functions.
 Can alert sooner with High-Res alarms, frequently as 10 second periods, which allow you to react and take action faster and support the same actions available with standard 1min alarms.
 Add these metrics alarms and widgets to dashboard for easy observability of critical components.
 - Detailed monitoring is only pertinant for existing services available in AWS
+- unified CloudWatch agent enables:
+    - collection of more system-level metrics from EC2 instances, including in-quest metrics, in addition to metrics listed in EC2 Metrics and Dimensions.
+Additional metrics are listed 'Metric Collected by the CloudWatch Agent'.
+        - TODO: what are EC2 metrics and Dimensions?
+    - collect system-level metrics from on-premise servers.
+Can include servers in hybrid environments as well as servers not managed by AWS
+    - collect logs from EC2 instances and on-premise servers running Windows Server or Linux.

 ## S3 (3 = simple storage service)